dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "Explain BrowserRouter, Routes, and Route components."
--   "How do I navigate programmatically with useNavigate?"
+-   "How do I handle nested routes?"
--   "Can I pass data between routes and how?"
--   "What's the difference between <Link> and <NavLink>?"
+-   "What's the difference between hash routes and browser history?"

 ### 📝 Exercises